peterfeifanchen/Website/_drafts/2018-7-12-paper-review-rfind.markdown

 **Fourier**

 Convolution in the time domain becomes multiplication in the Fourier domain, making analysis more tractable.
 The Continuous Time Fourier Transform (CTFT) takes a time domain signal x(t) that may be periodic in T or aperiodic and returns its fourier transform X(jω):

 \\[ X(j\omega) = {\int_{-\infty}^\infty x(t)e^{-jwt} dt} \\]
 \\[ x(t) = {\int_{-\infty}^\infty X(j\omega)e^{jwt} dw} \\]

-The fourier transform of a signal exists if x(t) 1) is absolutely integrable, 2) have a finite number of maxima/minima within a finite interval (no asymptotes) and 3) finite number of finite discontinuities within a finite interval.
 Fourier transform can be found by taking the fourier series of a periodic signal and taking the limit of its period T to infinity.
 In the case where x(t) is periodic, its Fourier transform and its fourier series are equivalent.
 CTFT are related to fourier series of continuous signals by:

 \\[ x(t) = {\sum_k a_ke^{jkw_ot}} \\]
 \\[ a_k = \frac{1}{T}X(j\omega)\Bigr|_{w=kw_o} \\]